Removing Cigarette Smoke Odor: Easy Ways to Get Rid of Cigarette Smoke Smells

 Other Ways to Remove Odors from Cigarette Smoke

-There are several other home remedies that can be effective at remove cigarette smoke odors.
+There are several other home remedies that can be effective at removing cigarette smoke odors.

 Charcoal can absorb odors and is regularly used in the filtration of water.
 While activated charcoal or activated carbon is most effective, it’s harder to find that the ordinary charcoal briquettes you use for your grill.
 Additives in briquettes, especially lighter fluid, do make them less effective at removing cigarette smoke odor.